MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 #### Task 1: Make a user eligible for a role

-In this task, you will make a user eligible for an Microsoft Entra ID directory role.
+In this task, you will make a user eligible for an Microsoft Entra ID role.

 1. Sign-in to the Azure portal at **`https://portal.azure.com/`**.